 A. Many of our retail partners are temporarily closed, so wholesale purchases are down, but consumers are buying directly from us more now than ever, especially with Amazon orders limited.

-We are experiencing a greater opportunity to connect directly with our consumers and are spending more time on important administrative details and communication strategies.
+We are experiencing a greater opportunity to connect directly with our consumers and spend more time on important administrative details and communication strategies.
 Like getting B-Corp certified and preparing for growth!

-For our tea partners in Rwanda, they are perhaps most impacted because they are not able to work or leave their homes.
+Our tea partners in Rwanda are perhaps the most impacted because they cannot work or leave their homes.
 In a communal society that relies on farming, markets, and community gatherings every day for survival, this is a challenging situation.

-My company is very young, but regardless of how much we earn, we are committed to the social component of our business model, and so we have launched "3 for We.
-This means that 3% of our loose leaf sales and 3 cents of each Silverback can we sell will be reserved to support resilient communities in the U.S. and Rwanda.
+My company is very young, but regardless of how much we earn, we are committed to the social component of our business model, so we have launched "3 for We.
+This means we will reserve 3% of our loose-leaf sales and 3 cents of each Silverback we sell to support resilient communities in the U.S. and Rwanda.

 NEW TO TEA?
 START HERE >>